Frequently asked questions about Camp Heritage

 How is lunch provided to the campers?

 Campers bring their lunches, including a drink, to camp every day, preferably in a soft lunch box.
 State law requires that the lunch be refrigerated.
-Just before the lunch period, the lunches are delivered to the appropriate area.
+Just before the lunch period, the lunches are delivered to the appropriate air-conditioned area.

 How does Camp Heritage get staff to an area that needs immediate attention?